fhiso/sources-and-citations/rdfa-bindings.md

 ### Source-exclusion elements

-{.note} The concept of a *source-exclusion element* is necessary to prevent a parser from misinterpretting `property` attributes that are part of more complex RDFa constructs which this standard does not require to be supported.
+{.note} The concept of a *source-exclusion element* is necessary to prevent a parser from misinterpreting `property` attributes that are part of more complex RDFa constructs which this standard does not require to be supported.
 Future FHISO standards may make use of some of these RDFa constructs and this restriction also allows for forwards